A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Preliminaries

 Note that the original theorem applies to left eigenvectors as well as to right eigenvectors.
-However, we choose to focus on the former because it is clear that all row-stochastic matrices have $\allone$ as their principal right eigenvector.
-Moreover, our main results are centered on a concept that generalizes the notion of principal left eigenvectors to the case of time-varying row-stochastic matrices.
-This concept is defined below.
+However, the positivity assertion is trivial for the \textit{right} eigenvectors of stochastic matrices, as all such matrices admit the all-one vector as a right eigenvector.
+Nonetheless, for such matrices, the implication of the assertion for their principal left eigenvectors is non-trivial and interesting.
+We now present an object that extends the notion of principal left eigenvectors to the case of row-stochastic chains.